smagicld/xiaoxiangBMS/README.md

 * [Where to buy](#Where-to-buy)
 * [Sample projects](#Sample-projects)

-# Xiaoxiang BMS
+# Xiaoxiang BMS / JBD-SP15S001 jiabaida BMS

-iOS app for Xiaoxiang BMS: [AppStore Link](https://itunes.apple.com/us/app/xiaoxiang-bms/id1375405426?mt=8&ign-mpt=uo%3D4)
+iOS app for Xiaoxiang / jiabaida (JBD) BMS: [AppStore Link](https://itunes.apple.com/us/app/xiaoxiang-bms/id1375405426?mt=8&ign-mpt=uo%3D4)

-With Xiaoxiang BMS you can build simple Li-Ion or LiFePo4 battery packs.
+With Xiaoxiang Xiaoxiang / jiabaida (JBD) BMS you can build simple Li-Ion or LiFePo4 battery packs.
 For camping, car, solar or e-bikes (see links below - my projects).

-Xiaoxiang BMS can be easily extended with an bluetooth adapter.
+Xiaoxiang Xiaoxiang / jiabaida (JBD) BMS can be extended with an bluetooth adapter.
 It makes possible to:
+* NEW: Calibrate charging, discharging and idle current
+* NEW: change BMS capacity setting
-* NEW: switch the battery on/off
+* switch the battery on/off
 * monitor temperature
 * monitor battery voltage
 * monitor single cell voltage